Temps and termites are on the rise. Schedule your free inspection today.

 • Utilize flea prevention products on pets

 • Maintain your landscaping to keep grass short and shrubbery cut back.
-This gives fleas fewer places to hide outdoors!
+This gives fleas fewer places to hide outdoors.

 • Keep trash tightly closed and do not leave pet food out.
-Trash and abandoned food will draw wildlife to your home, and in turn, the bacteria they carry!
+Trash and abandoned food will draw wildlife to your home, and in turn, the bacteria they carry.

 How to get rid of fleas

-• vacuum your home
+• Vacuum your home

-• wash or replace pet bedding
+• Wash or replace pet bedding

-• eliminate fleas on pets
+• Eliminate fleas on pets

-• clean up and treat indoor and outdoor areas where pets rest
+• Clean up and treat indoor and outdoor areas where pets rest

 The best solution for getting rid of fleas is to call in the experts.
-Western Exterminator pest control specialists can offer advice and provide solutions that will get rid of the fleas and provide solutions to stop them from coming back.
+Western Exterminator pest control technicians can offer advice and provide solutions that will get rid of the fleas and provide solutions to stop them from coming back.
 Contact Western Exterminator today!

 Find your local branch